vijayantkatyal/client_ahp/docs/Pending.md

 [Done] event slide show or lazy load for all pics

+[Done] taking attendance with third option of info icon along with present and absent

 [Working]

+> student attendance with date range filter
+> student attendance with single student and entire class student attendance in one report.

 [ToDo]

 [?] assigned column name change

-[Medium]

 > email id confirmation
-> taking attendance with third option of info icon along with present and absent

 > add bulk students from class link / edit class
-> student attendance with date range filter
 > assignment adding every type of files not just pdf add pic files

 [Long]

 > teachers addentance per hour wise

-> student attendance with single student and entire class student attendance in one report.
 > teachers addentance export as pdf and xls  with date range